Churchill Falls Generating Station: Legal cases brought forward by the Innu Nation

 The Churchill Falls hydroelectric plant development was undertaken in the absence of any agreement with the Innu people, but has resulted in significant damage to their traditional territory.
 The plant caused flooding of over 5,000 km2, which damaged the habitats of many animals, disrupted caribou migratory routes, and drowned wildlife such as beavers.
 Furthermore, Innu burial sites and hunting grounds were destroyed, causing irreparable damage to the traditions and livelihoods of the Innu people.
-A 2016 study commissioned by the Nunatsiavut Government (government of the Labrador Inuit) concluded that the flooding produced methylmercury and could contaminate the local water, food sources, and health of the Innu in the region.
+A 2016 study commissioned by the Nunatsiavut government — the government of the Labrador Inuit — concluded that the flooding produced methylmercury and could contaminate the local water, food sources, and health of the Innu in the region.
 These negative impacts may infringe on the aboriginal rights and treaty rights of the Innu people.

-In February 2010, the Government of Newfoundland and Labrador and the Innu Nation initialed an agreement to compensate for the negative impacts of the Churchill Falls plant.
-The agreement offered the Labrador Innu hunting rights within 34,000 km2 of land, plus $2 million (CAD) annually in compensation from Nalcor Energy.
+In February 2010, the government of Newfoundland and Labrador and the Innu Nation initialed an agreement to compensate for the negative impacts of the Churchill Falls plant.
+The agreement offered the Labrador Innu hunting rights within 34,000 km2 of land, plus $2 million annually in compensation from Nalcor Energy.

-In October 2020, the Innu Nation of Labrador filed a $4 billion (CAD) claim against Hydro-Québec through the Supreme Court of Newfoundland and Labrador.
-The amount represents approximately 5% of Hydro-Quebec's estimated $80 billion (CAD) profits over the 50-years that the hydro-electric plant has been in operation.
+In October 2020, the Innu Nation of Labrador filed a $4 billion claim against Hydro-Québec through the Supreme Court of Newfoundland and Labrador.
+The amount represents approximately 5% of Hydro-Quebec's estimated $80 billion profits over the 50 years that the hydroelectric plant has been in operation.
 Furthermore, the Innu Nation have united with First Nations in Canada and the United States to oppose Hydro-Québec's planned transmission line to Massachusetts.
 A large portion of the energy for this project would be generated in the Churchill Falls hydroelectric plant.

-The timing of this lawsuit comes as the Innu Nation seeks to formalise a land claims agreement with the Government of Canada.
+The timing of this lawsuit comes as the Innu Nation seeks to formalize a land claims agreement with the Government of Canada.